 The logging account holds log records for Stax and AWS activity that occurs in your Stax environment and Stax-managed AWS Accounts.
 As part of Stax Assurance, Stax enables service logging in Stax-managed AWS accounts.
 The logs generated by these services are sent to individual S3 buckets in the logging account.
 Furthermore, if VPC flow logs are enabled for VPCs created by Stax Networks, these logs will also be sent to the logging account.

 The purpose of the logging account is to store logging records of activity occurring in Stax-managed AWS accounts, and to retain audit information pertaining to the Stax Identity Service.

 Stax recommends you also utilize this account for similar purposes for any of your workloads, so that the central logging account becomes the source of truth for all audit and log information.
 Security and audit teams can then be assigned appropriate access to this account to review activity.

-The logging account resides in the built-in foundation-logging Account Type.
+The logging account resides in the built-in Security OU and the foundation-logging Account Type.